The current state of heat network regulations - As of April 2025

 What are the timescales of regulation coming in?

-When |
+When | What |

-In August 2023, Ofgem released the first of several written consultations to heat network industry stakeholders to gather feedback into how regulation should look.
+2023 | In August 2023, Ofgem released the first of several written consultations to heat network industry stakeholders to gather feedback into how regulation should look.
 Another consultation was released in December 2023. |

-Ofgem are due to carry out further consultations in the autumn and deliver supporting webinars on future regulation to ensure regulation is implemented effectively, appropriately, and fairly for suppliers and residents. |
+2024 | Ofgem carried out further consultations in the autumn and delivered supporting webinars on future regulation to ensure it will be implemented effectively, appropriately, and fairly for suppliers and residents. |

-The first stage of regulation will come in, focusing on customer protection.
-This will include the provision of services relating to transparency of information, vulnerable customer protection, and metering.
-Ofgem will also start collecting pricing data from registered heat suppliers to understand the state of the industry to establish appropriate regulation in this area.
-The Energy Ombudsman and Citizens Advice services will also be available to all heat network residents. |
+January 2026 | From January 2026, the first phase of regulation is expected to come in, focusing on consumer protection.
+This will cover things like clear information to consumers, extra support for those in vulnerable circumstances, and fair metering & billing.
+Ofgem will also start collecting pricing data from registered heat suppliers to benchmark and understand the state of the industry to establish appropriate regulation in this area. |

 What is Insite Energy doing in the meantime?